 For more cupcake recipes, check out my:

-- Roasted Strawberry Cupcakes
+- Easy Strawberry Cupcakes with Buttercream Frosting

-- Toasted S’mores Cupcakes
+- Toasted S’mores Cupcakes (with marshmallow inside!)

 Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these Peach Cupcakes.
 To pin this recipe and save it for later, you can use the button on the recipe card or on any of the photos above.
 Happy baking!Print